sgoeschl/presentations/testbusters/evil-performance-testing/slides/evil-performance-testing.md

 ## Percentiles Charts

 * Used for performance testing and monitoring
-* Contain more information that average value
+* Provides more information than average repsonse time
 * Percentiles are effectively removing information
     * Remove "outliers / noise " for nicer graphs